-Disclaimer: Do not disclose special categories of personal data, such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation, and do not provide personal information of third parties, unless you have explicitly received their consent.
+Special categories of personal data include personal information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.
+We will never request, seek, or receive information pertaining to special categories of personal data from you.
 If you choose to disclose such information, note that Vector Maths and Science is indemnified for any liabilities that may arise as a result.

 We will process your personal data following the requirements of applicable laws on an appropriate legal basis, including: